Breastfeeding not only creates a bond between you and your baby, it also provides your baby with nutrients that promote healthy growth.

 Let-down comes easily and naturally for some breastfeeding mothers, but others have trouble getting their milk to flow.

 If you have trouble with let-down — whether you're feeding or expressing — there are several things you can do to help the process:

 - listen to soothing, calm music

 - hold your baby close to your body

 - gently massage your breasts to stimulate milk flow

-It’s important to remember that letdown is different for every woman.
+It’s important to remember that let-down is different for every person.
 You may have a physical response and feel tingling or fullness around the breasts every time milk is ready to flow, or you may feel nothing.

-If you have concerns about your letdown reflex, talk to your doctor.
-Also, let your doctor know if you’re having pain during letdown.
-A painful letdown reflex isn’t unusual and the pain typically goes away once you adjust to breast-feeding.
-If pain doesn’t improve, this can be a sign of a clogged milk duct, a breast infection, a strained muscle from birth, or your breasts may be producing too much milk.
+If you have concerns about your let-down reflex, talk to your doctor.
+Also, let your doctor know if you’re having pain during let-down.
+A painful let-down reflex isn’t unusual, and the pain typically goes away once you adjust to breastfeeding.

 If pain doesn’t improve, it can be a sign of:

 - a breast infection